ansys/5G-Wizard/README.md

 ### Known Issues

 There is current issue with the stand-alone .exe, very slow to launch on some systems.
+This is a result of a virus scanner, or windows defender scanning the file and all the extracted temporary files everytime it is launched.
+A solution is to either add this to exclusions, or move all the contents of the installtion to a folder the exlusions list.
+To see folders that are excluded, Start > Settings > Update & Security > Windows Security > Virus & threat protection Settings > Manage Settings.
+From within manage settings, under Exlusions, select Add or remove exclusions.
+If an exclusion cannot be added, try moving the 5G wizard and all folder to a folder that is already included in the exclusions list.

 <!-- USAGE EXAMPLES -->
 ## Usage